Camping – it’s something I’ve wanted to do forever!

 You can reserve a camping spot on the Ontario Parks website.
 Make sure you click the ‘Campsite’ tab on top, and fill in the details such as date, and the party site.
 It will show you the spots available, and you can choose the one you like. 🙂

 You can also book a Learn to Camp ambassador for a 30-minute workshop right at your campsite!
-There’s different skills you can choose from – Camp kitchen, How to build a campfire, Campsite clean-up, and more!
+There’s different skills you can choose from – Camp kitchen, How to build a campfire, Campsite clean-up, How to keep a clean campsite, and more!

 Since this was my first-time camping, we booked an ambassador to help us set up camp, and it was very helpful 🙂